NMD-211-Fall-2021/get-started-with-github/README.md

-# Get started with Withub
+# Get started with Github
 Here are some suggested activities for getting started with github.
 This is what we will work on as a class during the workshop.

 ## Pre Class Exercise